More than 100 new plaintiffs filed lawsuits in the social media mental health MDL throughout October. The total as of November 3 is 2,172.

 No, there isn’t a class action lawsuit against YouTube for mental health harm.
 However, many mental health-related social media lawsuits have been consolidated as multidistrict litigation (MDL).
 The plaintiffs in MDL 3047 allege their mental health suffered due to their usage of social media platforms.

 MDLs are similar to class action lawsuits because they group similar cases together.
-Class action suits differ from MDLs in how the courts handle trials and settlements, however.
+However, class action suits differ from MDLs in how the courts handle trials and settlements.

-You might be eligible to file a mental health lawsuit against YouTube if:
+You might be eligible to file a teen mental health lawsuit against YouTube if:

 A social media lawyer at Motley Rice can provide a case evaluation and explain your legal options.